 The layer on layer principle

-The primary function of clothing is to keep you dry, warm, and protected.
-By dressing in multiple thin layers, you can easily adjust your clothing when the weather changes.
-This is commonly known as the multi-layer principle, or the layer on layer principle.
+The primary function of clothing is to keep you dry, warm and protected.
+By dressing in multiple thin layers, you can easily adapt to changing weather conditions.
+This is known as the layering principle.

-The layer on layer principle works best if you wear clothes in the proper materials.
-Wool is an excellent choice for hiking, as the material’s functionality is not affected if the garment is worn for a long time without washing.
-Wool also keeps you warm when it’s damp, has good breathability, and rarely smells bad.
-Soft and itch-free merino wool can be worn even next to the skin.
+The layering principle works best when you choose the right materials.
+Wool is an excellent choice for hiking, as its performance is not affected even if worn for long periods without washing.
+It also keeps you warm when damp, has good breathability and rarely develops odour.
+Soft, non-itch merino wool can be worn directly against the skin.

-The layering principle starts with the base layer.
-The primary function of this layer, which is worn next to the skin, is to wick away moisture and excess heat to an absorbing layer further out.
+The layering principle starts with your base layer.
+The main function of this layer, worn closest to the body, is to move moisture and excess heat away to an outer, more absorbent layer.

-The base layer should keep you dry from the inside, even during intense activity.
-Merino wool, regular sheep wool, and wool terry, which is a blended material, provide warmth even when damp.
-Synthetic base layers, also known as super base layers, are also good alternatives to wear next to the skin.
-To maintain their functionality and prevent bad odors, synthetic garments need to be rinsed or washed frequently.
+Your base layer should keep you dry from the inside, even during intense activity.
+Merino wool, traditional wool and wool terry blends all retain warmth even when damp.
+Synthetic base layers – often called performance base layers – are also a good option.
+However, to maintain their function and avoid odour, synthetic garments need to be rinsed or washed frequently.

-The third clothing layer is the one that provides the most warmth and should be the regulating layer.
-Put on this layer during low-intensity activities or breaks and remove it during more strenuous activities.
-This way, you retain body heat when you’re standing still and avoid getting sweaty when you’re moving.
-Common materials for the third layer include fleece or wool.
+The third layer provides most of the insulation and acts as a regulating layer.
+Put it on during low-intensity activity or breaks, and remove it during more strenuous movement.
+This helps you retain body heat when resting and avoid overheating when active.
+Common materials for this layer include fleece and wool.

-The fourth clothing layer is primarily designed to protect against wind, rainfall, and cold.
-Another important function is to regulate warmth.
-Garments in this layer should be roomy and protect sensitive parts of the body.
+The fourth layer is primarily designed to protect you from wind, precipitation and cold.
+It also plays an important role in regulating temperature.
+Garments in this layer should be roomy and protect exposed parts of the body.

-A traditional anorak, or a shell jacket that shields against wind, rain, and snow, should have a substantial hood.
-It should be long and have functional closures on the front, at the collar, and around the wrists.
-It should also have drawstrings at the waist and the hem of the jacket.
-By loosening the closures, you can ventilate excess heat.
-You retain warmth by closing the closures.
+A traditional anorak or a shell jacket that protects against wind, rain and snow should have a proper hood.
+It should be long and feature functional closures at the front, collar and cuffs, as well as drawcords at the waist and hem.
+By loosening these, you can vent excess heat; by tightening them, you retain warmth.

 Learn more